wp-plugins/contact-form-maker/readme.txt

   5.3.
 Save the page or the post.

-Alternatively, you can use Form Maker without the button on the toolbar: Add the shortcode [wd_contact_form id="N"] (where N is the id of the contact form, for the contact form with id=2, the shortcode must be [wd_contact_form id="2"]) to the pages and posts, where you want the contact form to appear.
+Alternatively, you can use Contact Form Maker without the button on the toolbar: Add the shortcode [wd_contact_form id="N"] (where N is the id of the contact form, for the contact form with id=2, the shortcode must be [wd_contact_form id="2"]) to the pages and posts, where you want the contact form to appear.

 = Step 6: Managing submissions of the contact form. =

-6.1 On the left menu select Form Maker > Submissions
+6.1 On the left menu select Contact Form Maker > Submissions

 6.2 In order to manage a contact form's submissions, select the contact form from the list.

 6.3 For each contact form certain types of statistical data are available:
-- Entries: The number of submitted forms.
+- Entries: The number of submitted contact forms.
 - Views: The number of times the contact form has been viewed.
-- Conversion Rate: The percentage of submitted forms to the overall number of views.
+- Conversion Rate: The percentage of submitted contact forms to the overall number of views.

-6.4 For the forms that contain checkboxes or radio buttons a separate statistics is available.
+6.4 For the contact forms that contain checkboxes or radio buttons a separate statistics is available.
 It shows how many times a particular checkbox/radio button has been checked, and what is the ratio of that number to the overall number of checks.

 6.5 There is a possibility to search the submissions database by all the relevant fields of the given contact form.
 Submissions can be sorted by any of the fields of the contact form by clicking the labels.